-The following Operating Tips are of particular value in the operation of the Cherokee 140.
+The following Operating Tips are of particular value in the operation of the airplane.

-Learn to trim for takeoff so that only a very light back pressure on the wheel is required to lift the airplane off the ground.
+- 1. Learn to trim for takeoff so that only a slight back pressure on the wheel is required to lift the airplane from the ground. - 2.
 The best speed for takeoff is about 60 MPH under normal conditions.
-Trying to pull 2. the airplane off the ground at too low an airspeed decreases the controllability of the airplane in event of engine failure.

-Flaps may be lowered at airspeeds up to 115 MPH.
-To reduce flap operating loads, it is desirable to have the airplane at a slower speed before extending the flaps.

-Before attempting to reset any circuit breaker, allow a two to five minute cooling off the starter is engaged.

-Before starting the engine, check that all radio switches, light switches and the pitot heat switch are in the off position so as not to create an overloaded condition when

-- The overvoltage relay is provided to protect the electronics equipment from a 6. momentary overvoltage condition (approximately 16.5 volts and up), or a catastrophic regulator failure.
+Trying to pull the airplane off the ground at too low an airspeed decreases the controllability of the airplane in event of engine failure. - 3.
+Flaps may be lowered at airspeeds up to 115 MPH\\.
+To reduce flap operating loads, it is desirable to have the airplane at a slower speed before extending the flaps. - 4.
+Before attempting to reset any circuit breaker, allow a two to five minute cooling off period. - 5.
+Before starting the engine, check that all radio switches, light switches and the pitot heat switch are in the off position to prevent an overloaded condition when the starter is engaged. - 6.
+The overvoltage relay protects the electronics equipment from a momentary overvoltage condition (approximately 16.5 volts and up), or a catastrophic regulator failure.
 In the event of a momentary condition, the relay will open and the ammeter will indicate "0" output from the alternator.
 The relay may be reset by switching the ALT switch to OFF for approximately 1 second and then returning the ALT switch to ON.
-If after recycling the ALT switch the condition persists, the flight should be terminated as soon as practical; reduce the battery load to a minimum.
-The ALT light on the annunciator panel will illuminate if the alternator fails.
+The ALT light on the annunciator panel\ will illuminate if the alternator fails.
 Recycle the ALT switch and check the ALT FIELD circuit breaker.
-If the failure persists after this action, reduce electrical loads and land as soon as practical, - The vacuum gauge is provided to monitor the pressure available to assure the correct operating speed of the vacuum driven gyroscopic flight instruments.
+If the failure persists after this action, reduce electrical loads and land as soon as practical. - 7.
+The vacuum gauge monitors the pressure available to assure the correct operating speed of the vacuum driven gyroscopic flight instruments.
 It also monitors the condition of the common air filter by measuring the flow of air through the filter.

-If the vacuum gauge does not register $5" \pm .10"$ Hg at 2000 RPM, the following items should be checked before flight:
+If the vacuum gauge does not register $5^{\circ\prime}\pm.10^{\circ\prime}$ Hg at 2000 RPM, the following items should be checked before flight.